victorlcastro-dsa/victorlcastro-dsa/README.md

 ### 📖 Introduction

-This repository is designed to house general information about my projects for studying and practicing Data Science.
+This section of `README.md` is designed to house general information about my projects for studying and practicing Data Science.
 On my profile, you will find various analyses, experiments, and models that I have developed throughout my learning journey.

 **🎯 Objective:**